TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-gr-cpci-xc7k/README.txt

 Note: The Vivado flow and parts of this design are still experimental.
 Currently the design configuration should be left as-is.

-Note: You must have Vivado 2017.1 in your path for the make targets to work.
+Note: You must have Vivado 2017.3 in your path for the make targets work.

 The XILINX_VIVADO variable must be exported for the mig_7series target to work correctly: export XILINX_VIVADO